oklas/react-through/docs/basics/Direct.md

 export default throughDirect('indicator')(Indicator)
 ```

-We render ballance at top bar of our application:
+And ballance is rendered at top bar of our application:

 ```js
 const  TopBar = (props) => (